 Jaguar van Paemel was imported to the United States at the age of 10, by which time he already had approximately 75 foals in Europe.
 Jaguar is prepotent and stamps his get with a great temperament, work ethic, and soundness.
-His oldest foals are starting their competition careers, and he has a son approved for breeding in Denmark.
+His oldest foals are starting their competition careers, with one of them named ” Otis Blue” winning the 6-year-old circuit championship at Wellington in 2020, as well as the Eastern European 6-year-old Jumper Championship.
+He has a son in Mexico who has shown with success already as a 6-year-old in 1.30 division there, a son named Jet Set van Paemel approved as a stallion in Belgium ( BWP,) as well as a son approved for breeding in Denmark.
 Click here for photos and video of his offspring.
-His first US-bred foals will be born in 2020.
+His first US-bred foals were born in 2020.

 Breeding Contract.
-Please click here for Jaguar’s breeding contract for full details (available in October).
+Please click here for Jaguar’s 2021 breeding contract (for either Fresh Jaguar Semen or Frozen Jaguar Semen.)

 Jaguar’s health is solid evidence of his good genes: In Europe he competed in more than 100 FEI jumper classes, but he flexes perfectly and is correct in every way.

 ” We actually didn’t have Jaguar vetted before we bought him.
 We knew the family of Stoeterij Paemel, and we trusted them a hundred percent,” said Geri Bidwell.
 “If we had not wanted to keep Jaguar, or if — for any reason — it did not seem like he was a fit on our farm — then they would have let us put him on a plane back to Belgium.”